 White noise is not unlike the instinctive ‘shhhush’-ing sound parents make when trying to comfort or quieten their child.
 Whilst not a cure-all, many parents have testified to the calming effect of baby sound machines and how they have helped in achieving sounder sleep for their newborn.

-Is white noise harmful for babies or adults?
+Is white noise harmful?

 No long-term studies have been made on the effects that white noise has on humans and indeed much of the research in this field has so far produced positive results.
 One study looked at noise disturbances in intensive care units (ICU) and found that episodes of wakefulness were reduced when the ICU noise was mixed with white noise.

 Another study, although unrelated to sleep, showed that white noise proved beneficial in improving concentration and cognitive performance in ADHD patients.

 However, a 2014 study titled ‘Infant Sleep Machines and Hazardous Sound Pressure Levels‘ looked at the effect of sound machines on the health of sleeping infants.
 The study was only small but the main recommendation was that babies should not be exposed to white noise/sleep sound machines above a volume level of 85dB (equivalent to the noise of a hairdryer) for more than 8 hours. (check out this link for apps that can measure sound levels easily) It also said that sound machines should be placed away from the crib, not next to your baby.

 In related research a 2003 study found that “exposure to continuous, unpatterned sounds such as white noise delayed development of the brain’s hearing center in young rats.”
 An infant brain needs stimulation in order to develop properly and over reliance on white noise may limit the range of sounds the baby gets to hear.